 And women underreported other aspects of their snoring, as well.
 Among the women in the study, 88% snored, but only 72% reported that they did so.
 In contrast, objective snoring and self-reported snoring were nearly identical in men, at 92.6% versus 93.1%.

 The authors of the study described the social stigma surrounding snoring in women, which is the likely culprit of the underreporting.
 Unfortunately, the implications of this stigma mean that women may not reliably answer questions about snoring in a clinical analysis, which likely contributes to the underdiagnosis of sleep apnea in women.

-If you regularly experience any of these symptoms in combination with snoring, you may have sleep apnea, which should be diagnosed by a medical professional.
-You have only to gain from getting treatment for sleep apnea — just a few of the benefits include more energy and better concentration, not to mention a decreased risk for a number of serious health concerns including diabetes, stroke and heart attack.
+If you regularly experience any of the symptoms in combination with snoring, you may have sleep apnea, which should be diagnosed by a medical professional.
+You have only to gain from getting treatment for sleep apnea.
+Just a few of the benefits include more energy and better concentration, not to mention a decreased risk for a number of serious health concerns including diabetes, stroke, and heart attack.

 Sleep apnea is typically treated with a CPAP or an oral appliance, which looks similar to a mouthguard or retainer and is generally described by patients as more comfortable and tolerable than a CPAP.
-If you’re interested and want to learn more about treatment, contact us today or schedule a free consultation with Sleep Better Georgia to speak with someone who can help you find the answers and treatment you need.
+If you’re interested and want to learn more about treatment, contact us today or schedule a free consultation with Sleep Better Georgia to speak with someone who can help you find the answers and treatment you need—regardless of your gender.